Craighead House - a Retreat Centre at Bothwell on the banks of the Clyde

 So the Centre moved closer to the City Centre in its first purpose-built site.

-Currently the centre can fit 50 people in the Conference Room, and about 25 each in the Chapel and Art Room.
+Currently the centre can fit just over 50 people in the Conference Room, and about 25 each in the Chapel and Art Room.